 This mutually exclusive relationship between fast (responsive) and cushioned (energy absorbing) meant you could only ever have one or the other.

 Today’s energy-returning foams, however, overcome these mutually exclusive properties.

 They spread the forces across your sole more efficiently, storing the energy of the compression better, and returning it to where it’s needed, giving you a responsive feel without the harsh impacts.

 Our Best Long Distance Running Shoes

 Lightweight and designed specifically for long distance racing performance, the adidas Adizero Boston range emerged from pages of master Japanese shoemaker Omori.
-The breathable air mesh upper provides a microfit lockdown fit for support.
+The breathable air mesh upper provides a micro fit lockdown fit for support.
 Meanwhile, boost cushioning gives you that responsive footbed, returning more energy than regular cushioned soles.
-A stabilising tortion system in the midsole, meanwhile, helps maintain a true foot strike and a healthier technique.
+A stabilising torsion system in the midsole, meanwhile, helps maintain a true foot strike and a healthier technique.